paveltinnik/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe
-This is a game Tic-Tac-Toe.
+This is a game Tic-Tac-Toe.\n
 To run the game, go to project directory and type in cmd "gradle --console plain run".
 Enter the coordinates into the console.
 The first digit is responsible for the column, the second digit for the row.
 Coordinates of table are shown below: